okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 The typical prod application behind a load balancer should always have health checks implemented in some way to ensure availability and resiliency.

+Below you can see where the healthcheck is.

 ```yaml
 # pod-helloworld.yml
 apiVersion: v1